What are Offensive Tackles In American Football?

 The following are some of the fundamental abilities needed for offensive tackles:

-- Size and Strength: The largest players on the field are usually the offensive tackles.
-They have the average NFL lineman standing over 6’5″ and weighing over 300 pounds.
+1. Size and Strength: The biggest players on the field are typically the offensive tackles.
+They have the typical NFL lineman standing over 6’5″ and weighing over 300 pounds.
 They need to be powerful enough to push other players aside and shield the quarterback.

-- Footwork: To keep up with the pace of the game, offensive tackles need to have swift feet.
-To guard the quarterback’s blindside, they must be able to rapidly go to the side or backpedal.
+1. Footwork: To stay aware of the speed of the game, offensive tackles need to have quick feet.
+To monitor the quarterback’s blindside, they should have the option to quickly go aside or retreat.

 Offensive Tackle Training